alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 they should be mostly the same, except for the moving of the stars inside and the occasional supernovae.

-Then there's the whole plot gap that it is impossible to use humans as batteries: we will always consume more energy than we generate, also a consequence of the Second Law by the way.
-But let's keep to the simulation aspects of the movie.

 Another argument against such a simulation is that it is impossible to do a perfectly coherent simulation: any simulated laws of Physics are always short of the real deal.
 One example is anisotropy: